Some really lovely blurbs (from some

 Swarm Theory reveals life’s amazing contradictions—the wonderful and the profane, devotion and infidelity, understanding and revenge—through stories told from different perspectives.
 Swarm Theory investigates what happens when people come together—whether to do admirable or horrific things.
 Here, intimates and strangers alike can’t help but be intertwined; their unpredictable journeys providing a backdrop for characters complex, honorable, and not.

-Stories from Swarm Theory have been published in Roanoke College's Roanoke Review, American University of Beirut’s Rusted Radishes, Farleigh Dickinson University’s The Literary Review, and online at Chicago Literati and Bird’s Thumb.
+Chapters from Swarm Theory have been published in Roanoke College's Roanoke Review, American University of Beirut’s Rusted Radishes, Farleigh Dickinson University’s The Literary Review, and online at Chicago Literati and Bird’s Thumb.

 At HYPERTEXT Studio, we realize that the art of writing is a marathon not a sprint.
 Writing means rewriting, reworking, being open to trying new forms and, perhaps, even switching a story's point of view.
 That's why we use a wide variety of teaching methods to get your story on the page.